vrandall66/front-end-submissions-public/1710/mod-3/personal-projects/Michelle-Hoffman/checkin-1.md

 #### Order Of Attack
 1. Get api data and create a mock data file
-2. User can set a hometown
+2. User can set a hometown // Will load current location as default.
 3. Show a map of the US
 4. Create a button for user to add travel location
 5. Inputs for user to submit location and type of travel (air v. road)